Neotys-Labs/neoload-cli/README.md

 neoload report --template builtin:transactions-csv single cur > temp.csv
 ```

+### Exporting All Test Data and Using Custom Templates

 If you would like to use multiple templates to create separate output files for specific test data,
  you should dump the test result data using the standard JSON scheme first:
 ```